 Roziah accompanies her daughter when she goes for her training as Anis is still not fully independent yet.

-Training for a gold Abilympic medal is important, but her mother has a bigger dream for her.
+Building a future Training for a gold Abilympic medal is important, but her mother has a bigger dream for her.
 Ultimately Roziah wants Anis to be able to use her sewing skills to attain self-reliance, and that means being able to earn her own income.

 “My aim is to equip Anis with a skill to be independent and take care of herself when my husband and I are older,” says Roziah, whose biggest worry about her special needs child is her future.
 She has three other children.